Thermal Camera Systems: Detecting Issues Before Failure

 Operational Case Studies

-Case 1: The Cold Storage Crisis
+Case 1: Cold Storage

 A regional logistics center specializing in frozen foods noticed a 15% spike in energy costs.
 They suspected the refrigeration compressors but couldn't find the leak.
 We conducted a thermal audit of the 50,000 sq. ft. facility using a Teledyne FLIR camera.
 We discovered a failed seal in the loading dock's "thermal envelope" that was invisible to the eye.